ebisho02/comp20-ebishop/README.md

 1. This repository contains many of the assignments I worked on while taking Ming's Web Programming course.
 2. My favorite assignment was Assignment 2, because the end product reflected the amount of time and effort I put into it.
-Actually writing the code for it was not my favorite, though.
 3. I've grown a lot since day one of the course, I now have a much better understanding of the way the web works and the architecture of web applications.